HaraldJoerg/cperl-mode/README.md

 Once this fork is considered sufficiently stable, it is intended to distribute it using the usual Emacs channels: One option is to make it the official version which ships with Emacs.
-In that case, publishing it via (https://elpa.gnu.org/)[ELPA] makes sense, to allow adjustments to new versions of Perl or new features on our own schedule.
+In that case, publishing it via [ELPA](https://elpa.gnu.org/) makes sense, to allow adjustments to new versions of Perl or new features on our own schedule.
-Alternatively, it could be published on MELPA, but in that case it should be renamed (the package, and _all_ the symbols within) to avoid confusion with the official package.
+Alternatively, it could be published on [MELPA](https://melpa.org/), but in that case it should be renamed (the package, and _all_ the symbols within) to avoid confusion with the official package.